What is sheltered housing accommodation?

 It usually consists of self-contained flats with communal facilities.
 In most cases, it’s available to people aged over 60, although some schemes may be open to those over 55 years old.
 When used exclusively for older people, it’s sometimes called ‘retirement housing’.
 If the accommodation is part of a care home complex, it can also be known as ‘close care’.

-Sheltered accommodation can be bought or rented, either by individuals or couples.
+Sheltered accommodation can be bought or rented.
 Residents can pay for sheltered housing privately (out of their own funds) or, if they meet certain eligibility criteria they can apply to be allocated sheltered housing by their local council or housing association.

 Schemes usually offer between 20 and 40 self-contained apartments/flats or bungalows on one site.
 All properties have their own front door, kitchen and bathroom, so residents can continue to live independently, and have the freedom to come and go as they please.